wazuh/wazuh-dashboard-plugins/public/controllers/register-agent/core/register-commands/README.md

 # Solution details

-To optimize and make more easier the process to generate the registration commands we have created a class called `Command Generator' that given a set of parameters it will generate the registration commands.
+To optimize and make more easier the process to generate the registration commands we have created a class called `Command Generator` that given a set of parameters it will generate the registration commands.

 ## Configuration